 Add a visual element to all your content and make sure to optimize it for web and mobile viewing.
+Integrating logos and other forms of brand identity into your social media posts not only elevates your brand’s credibility but also appeals to the logical side of your audience, making your content more persuasive.
 We live in an era dominated by images, and people are much more likely to click on a photo or better yet a video than they are to read through a block of text.
 It’s much more likely for a funny or poignant video to go viral than it is for a paragraph.
 Furthermore, most social media platforms will automatically pull images from an article to make the post more attractive.

 To get the most bang for your buck, and to avoid embarrassing mistakes, always test-post images before settling on one.
 Images that are improperly cropped or stretched can make your posts look unprofessional or amateur, which is potentially off-putting to readers.